hpb-htw/find2deny/docs/index.md

 Implemented Judgments (for now) are:

-### Path based Judgment
+### Path based Judgment (`path-based-judgment`)

-* name: 'path-based-judgment'
-* description: an IP in a log entry is as a bot classified when it hast a request that begins with one of the list in config `judgment.bot-request`
+An IP in a log entry is as a bot classified when it hast a request that begins with one of the list in config `judgment/bot-request`

-### Time based Judgment
+### Time based Judgment (`time-based-judgment`)

-* name: 'time-based-judgment'
-* description: an IP in a log entry is as a bot classified when it make more than `judgment.max-request` HTTP-request in a given (`judgment.interval-second`) in seconds.
+an IP in a log entry is as a bot classified when it make more than `judgment.max-request` HTTP-request in a given (`judgment/interval-second`) in seconds.
 To calculate the time interval from the first recognized request to last request of the IP in the log files, this judgment use a SQLite file which is configured by `time-database-path` This file is automatically created if it does not exist.